The postponement of two events this week due to the ‘beast from the east’ at least has given us time to update the blog.

-A highlight of January was taking all 110 Year 5 pupils from the 3 local schools on a trip to the National Rail Museum where two highly entertaining (and instructive) workshops were enjoyed with the bonus of seeing Tim Peake’s Soyuz capsule.
-This month Riccall school with its position in the centre of the Selby coalfield will be visiting the National Coal Mining Museum for England, a day which includes an underground tour of the old deep mine.
+A highlight of January was taking all 110 Year 5 pupils from the three local schools on a trip to the National Rail Museum where two highly entertaining (and instructive) workshops were enjoyed with the bonus of seeing Tim Peake’s Soyuz capsule.
+This month Riccall school, with its position in the centre of the Selby coalfield, will be visiting the National Coal Mining Museum for England, a day which includes an underground tour of the old deep mine.
 In the summer we return to the space theme with a visit to the Astrocampus at York University.

 Other projects under development include a walking dramatization of the themes of the project, a verbatim dramatization by York University drama students of a selection of the oral histories they will collect, a visit to York University’s ‘Astrocampus’ and a history-based led bike ride as part of York University’s Festival of Ideas.